Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 What is the hardest part of a case interview?

 For most candidates, building a custom framework under time pressure is the biggest challenge.
-Having coached hundreds of people through this process, I have found that the candidates who struggle the most are those who try to force-fit memorized frameworks rather than thinking critically about the specific problem.
+Having coached hundreds of people through this process, I have found that the candidates who struggle most are those who force-fit memorized frameworks rather than thinking critically about the specific problem in front of them.

 Do you need a business background to pass case interviews?

-No. Top consulting firms hire extensively from non-business backgrounds including engineering, humanities, and sciences.
-You do need to learn the business fundamentals covered in this cheat sheet, but you do not need an MBA or a business degree.
-In fact, roughly 50% of new consultants at MBB firms come from non-business undergraduate programs.
+No. Top consulting firms hire extensively from engineering, humanities, and science backgrounds.
+You need to learn the business fundamentals covered in this cheat sheet, but you do not need an MBA or a business degree to receive an offer.

 How many practice cases should you do before your interview?

-Most candidates who receive offers have completed 20 to 40 practice cases.
-However, quality matters more than quantity.
-Five well-practiced cases with thorough feedback sessions are worth more than 20 cases rushed through without reflection.
+Most candidates who receive offers complete 20 to 40 practice cases.
+Quality matters more than quantity, so five cases with thorough feedback beat 20 cases rushed through without reflection.
+You can also practice case interviews by yourself between partner sessions to build extra repetitions.

 Can you use notes during a case interview?

 Yes.
 You are expected to take notes throughout the case.
-Bring a pen and several sheets of blank paper.
-Use the three-sheet system described in this cheat sheet to keep your notes organized and easy to reference.
+Bring a pen and several sheets of blank paper, and use the three-sheet system described in this cheat sheet to keep your notes organized and easy to reference.

 Everything You Need to Land a Consulting Offer